-Season 5 is another terrific installment in The Clone Wars.
-It is bookended by the rise and fall of Darth Maul as he claims the darksaber, takes control of Mandalore, and is appointed leader of the rogue Death Watch squad of assassins.
-And Season 5 concludes with a memorable close as Ahsoka is wrongly accused of being a terrorist by the Jedi Council.
-And, in the end, she must choose if she will continue along the path of a padawan.
-This season gives us a much better perspective on how/why the Jedi Council lost the trust and faith of the people throughout the Republic.
+The fifth season offers another terrific installment of The Clone Wars.
+Narratively, it is bookended by the rise and fall of Darth Maul as he claims the darksaber, takes control of the planet Mandalore, and is appointed leader of the rogue Death Watch squad of assassins.
+Season 5 concludes with a memorable finale as Ahsoka Tano is wrongly accused of being a terrorist by the Jedi Council.
+She is forced to choose whether or not she will continue along the path of a padawan, especially if the Jedi Council distrusts her.
+This season gives a much better perspective on how/why the Jedi Council have lost the faith and trust of citizens throughout the Galactic Republic.

 Season 5, Episode Eighty-Nine “Revival”

 “Strength of character can defeat strength in numbers.”